daddydrac/Rancher-REST-API-Docs/README.md

-## Welcome to GitHub Pages
+## Welcome to the Rancher REST API Docs

-You can use the [editor on GitHub](https://github.com/joehoeller/Rancher-API-Docs/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+You can use this to learn and explore the Rancher REST API.
+This documantation and it's tutorials use Postman, but you are free to query with CURL or whatever else is more comfortable for you.

 ### Markdown